 Working out what to buy

 With the above results, I knew I was going to have to spend a small fortune setting up the electrical system we wanted.
 You don’t want to run your batteries down below 50% charge, and ideally 2 – 3 days without charge is recommended l in case of overcast weather, so I’d need to have at least 240 amp hour of batteries, and a substantial solar array.

 I did the measurements, and worked out I could fit two 135 amp hour deep cycle batteries into the side of the camper trailer with some modifications.
-They suggest 2 watts of solar per amp hour of batteries (probably a little overkill), so I decided on two 200 watt solar panels from eBay, which I'd mount semi permanently on the boat loader.
+They suggest 2 watts of solar per amp hour of batteries (which I believe in most cases is overkill), so I decided on two 200 watt solar panels from eBay, which I’d mount semi permanently on the boat loader.

 Running 400W of panels means you need a big, quality regulator and I wasn’t about to skimp on a cheap one.
 I ended up choosing a Victron 100/30, which has some great features and a great reputation.
 I looked into removing the Projecta DCDC battery charger and replacing it with a newer one that has a solar input, or a Redarc 1240 BCDC, but wasn’t convinced it was the best way about it.
 Several people confirmed this on various forums too.